-Wilton E. Bland, IV, Associate
+Wilton E. Bland, IV, Member

-Associate Will Bland’s practice includes the defense of employers and insurance carriers for claims arising under the Longshore and Harbor Workers’ Compensation Act, Defense Base Act, and War Hazards Compensation Act.
+Member Will Bland’s practice includes the defense of employers and insurance carriers for claims arising under the Longshore and Harbor Workers’ Compensation Act, Defense Base Act, and War Hazards Compensation Act.
 He also specializes in maritime personal injury defense, insurance coverage and asbestos litigation.

 Will is known to be analytical and strategic in his approach to aggressively defending a claim through to resolution, paying attention to even the smallest detail and turning things around in a timely manner.
 He is highly personable and prides himself on his responsiveness to his clients’ needs.
 “I am more than willing to answer any question my client has, even if it is not related to the matter at hand.
 I am always available to address any concerns.”